DavidJRichey/UO_Geography_4-581/README.md

 #### Tests

 Tests will not be cumulative, and will directly relate to content covered in the lecture portion of the class.
-The last test will be taken during the final week of class; concentrate on your final project during finals week.

 #### Final Project